The fight against harassment in transport

 Faced with shock or fear of reprisals, victims and witnesses present usually have no reaction.

 The aim of this campaign is to raise awareness among passengers on the subject, to make them responsible and to involve them by showing that everyone has a role to play in the fight against harassment, in particular by reminding them of the right reflexes.
-The challenge of this campaign is also to provide concrete answers by making known the tools for reporting harassment such as alert numbers (3117 and SMS 31177), call terminals or even to encourage agents present in public transport to be warned.
+The challenge of this campaign is also to provide concrete answers by raising awareness of harassment reporting tools such as alert numbers (3117 and SMS 31177), call terminals or even to encourage agents present in public transport to be warned.

 Harassment in transport, a reality